 Regulations are a critical part of the HVAC business, and they can be challenging to say the least.
 But staying ahead of the curve is a way of life at Bryant.
 We take regulatory changes as opportunities to make our products better, more efficient, and more innovative.
-The #2023Ready product change set the stage for what we believe will be a successful transition to Puron Advance through innovations such as Axion technology.
+The #2023Ready product change set the stage for what we believe will be a successful transition to Puron Advance through innovations such as VertexTM technology, gas furnace NFC technology, and InteliSenseTM technology.
 And now we enthusiastically answer the call for reduced global warming potential (GWP) with Puron Advance.

-Puron Advance is the latest chapter in the evolution of refrigerants, the first major change since we introduced nonozone depleting Puron® refrigerant in 1996.
+Puron Advance is the latest chapter in the evolution of refrigerants, the first major change since we introduced non-ozone depleting Puron® refrigerant in 1996.
 Now, with Puron Advance, Bryant once again shows a commitment to going beyond the minimum with a refrigerant that will easily surpass the EPA's lower GWP requirements for 2025.

-Puron Advance delivers a greater than 75% decrease in GWP when compared to the original Puron.
+Puron Advance delivers a greater than 75% decrease in GWP than the original Puron.
 And, with operating pressures and temperatures similar to the original Puron, it will result in a relatively simple transition in the field for installers and service technicians.